Depression Blogs That Provide Support—And Some Other Media Too

 This podcast is hosted by Dr. Daniel Amen and Tana Amen.
 They work to explain the neuroscience behind things like depression, anxiety, ADHD, memory loss, love, and more.
 Their podcast also aims to provide practical tips for “building the best brain possible.”

-If you are experiencing symptoms of depression, it may help to learn more about the disorder and hear encouraging stories from others through depression blogs, books, and podcasts.
+If you are experiencing symptoms of a mental health condition, it may help you to learn more about the disorder and hear encouraging stories from others through depression blogs, books, and podcasts.
 However, that alone might not be enough to give you the help that you deserve.
 These media formats may be helpful to use along with traditional forms of treatment, such as medication and therapy.
-If you don’t feel well enough for traditional in-office therapy, you may benefit from online therapy.
+If you don’t feel well enough for traditional in-office therapy, you may benefit from online therapy

 With online therapy, you can choose the most comfortable way to communicate with a therapist, whether by phone, live chat, or videoconference.
 You can also contact your therapist at any time through in-app messaging, and they’ll respond as soon as they can.